Underground Great Wall of China: Description

-Due to the great secrecy surrounding the tunnels, not much information about them is publicly available; however, it is believed that the tunnels allow for mobile ICBMs to be shuttled around to different silos, and possibly stored in reinforced underground bunkers.
+Due to the great secrecy surrounding the tunnels, little information about them is publicly available.
+The tunnels allow for mobile ICBMs to be shuttled around to different silos by truck and rail, and possibly stored in reinforced underground bunkers.
 This greatly enhances the ICBM's chance of survival in a direct nuclear strike, which enables their use in a second strike unlike ICBMs based in static nuclear silos which are susceptible to a direct nuclear attack.